Medium

 If you need to update the individual responsible for filing the sales and use and withholding returns, please see Declaration of Managers, Members, Governor's, Partners, and Corporate Officers.

-Electronically filing returns can be done one of the following ways:
+Electronically filing returns can be completed in one of the following ways:

-- ACH Credit - for more information, see the "Make a Payment" dropdown below.
+• ACH Credit - for more information, see the "Payment Options" dropdown below.

 If you are not required to file electronically, complete Form 306 – Income Tax Withholding Return.